 The Sitting Room

-In the morning, the sitting room is bathed in light, and would have been a comfortable place for Ellen or Lucy to sew or to write letters or handle the other tasks associated with running the household.
-The oriel window would provide a nice sunny seat.
-The Sitting Room served as a connector between Henry’s and Lucy’s rooms.
+In the morning the sitting room is bathed in light, and would have been a comfortable place for Ellen or Lucy to sew or write letters or handle the other tasks associated with running the household.
+The oriel window offered a nice sunny seat.
+In addition to providing a work space, the Sitting Room served as a connector between Henry’s and Lucy’s rooms.
 A strip of original wallpaper was found behind a hat rack hanging on the south wall during preservation of the cottage.
 It was used as a model for the exact reproduction that is here now.
 The deep pink in the paper is a color that was associated with Roseland.
-That strip of original paper is now in the sitting room at Roseland Cottage.
+That strip of original paper from the 1860s is now in the sitting room at Roseland Cottage.